Biofeedback: Efficacy

-Yucha and Montgomery's (2008) ratings are listed for the five levels of efficacy recommended by a joint Task Force and adopted by the Boards of Directors of the Association for Applied Psychophysiology (AAPB) and the International Society for Neuronal Regulation (ISNR).
+Khazan, Shaffer, Moss, Lyle, and Rosenthal's (2023) ratings are listed for the five levels of efficacy recommended by a joint Task Force and adopted by the Boards of Directors of the Association for Applied Psychophysiology (AAPB) and the International Society for Neuronal Regulation (ISNR).
 From weakest to strongest, these levels include: not empirically supported, possibly efficacious, probably efficacious, efficacious, and efficacious and specific.

 Level 1: Not empirically supported.
 This designation includes applications supported by anecdotal reports and/or case studies in non-peer-reviewed venues.
-Yucha and Montgomery (2008) assigned eating disorders, immune function, spinal cord injury, and syncope to this category.
+Khazan and colleagues (2023) assigned neurofeedback connectivity protocols for seizures to this category.

 Level 2: Possibly efficacious.
 This designation requires at least one study of sufficient statistical power with well-identified outcome measures but lacking randomized assignment to a control condition internal to the study.
-Yucha and Montgomery (2008) assigned asthma, autism, Bell palsy, cerebral palsy, COPD, coronary artery disease, cystic fibrosis, depression, erectile dysfunction, fibromyalgia, hand dystonia, irritable bowel syndrome, PTSD, repetitive strain injury, respiratory failure, stroke, tinnitus, and urinary incontinence in children to this category.
+Khazan and colleagues assigned functional abdominal pain syndrome, hyperhidrosis, and vasovagal syndrome to this category.

 Level 3: Probably efficacious.
 This designation requires multiple observational studies, clinical studies, waitlist-controlled studies, and within subject and intrasubject replication studies that demonstrate efficacy.
-Yucha and Montgomery (2008) assigned alcoholism and substance abuse, arthritis, diabetes mellitus, fecal disorders in children, fecal incontinence in adults, insomnia, pediatric headache, traumatic brain injury, urinary incontinence in males, and vulvar vestibulitis (vulvodynia) to this category.
+Khazan and colleagues assigned chronic obstructive pulmonary disease, concussion, epilepsy non-seizure symptoms, fibromyalgia, immune function, motion sickness, and worksite-related pain to this category.

 Level 4: Efficacious.
 This designation requires the satisfaction of six criteria:

 (a) In a comparison with a no-treatment control group, alternative treatment group, or sham (placebo) control using randomized assignment, the investigational treatment is shown to be statistically significantly superior to the control condition or the investigational treatment is equivalent to a treatment of established efficacy in a study with sufficient power to detect moderate differences.

 (b) The studies have been conducted with a population treated for a specific problem, for whom inclusion criteria are delineated in a reliable, operationally defined manner.

 (c) The study used valid and clearly specified outcome measures related to the problem being treated.

 (d) The data are subjected to appropriate data analysis.

 (e) The diagnostic and treatment variables and procedures are clearly defined in a manner that permits replication of the study by independent researchers.

 (f) The superiority or equivalence of the investigational treatment has been shown in at least two independent research settings.

-Yucha and Montgomery (2008) assigned attention deficit hyperactivity disorder (ADHD), anxiety, chronic pain, epilepsy, constipation (adult), headache (adult), hypertension, motion sickness, Raynaud's disease, and temporomandibular joint dysfunction to this category.
+Khazan and colleagues assigned adult headache, cerebral palsy, epilepsy seizures, essential hypertension, fecal incontinence, Generalized Anxiety Disorders, irritable bowel syndrome, low back pain, Post-Traumatic Stress Disorder Raynaud's, stroke, and temporomandibular disorders to this category.